 Retirement System members include eligible employees of the City, SFUSD, SFCCD, and the San Francisco Trial Courts.
 The Retirement System estimates that the total active membership as of July 1, 2020 is 45,070, compared to 44,157 at July 1, 2019.
 Active membership at July 1, 2020 includes 9,478 terminated vested members and 1,071 reciprocal members.
 Terminated vested members are former employees who have vested rights in future benefits from SFERS.
 Reciprocal members are individuals who have established membership in a reciprocal pension plan such as CalPERS and may be eligible to receive a reciprocal pension from the Retirement System in the future.
 Monthly retirement allowances are paid to approximately 30,128 retired members and beneficiaries.
 Benefit recipients include retired members, vested members receiving a vesting allowance, and qualified survivors.

-Table A-22 shows various member counts in the total Retirement System (City, SFUSD, SFCCD, and San Francisco Trial Courts) as of the five most recent actuarial valuation dates, July 1, 2015 through July 1, 2019.
-The active to retiree ratio or "support ratio" is an important indicator of sensitivity to investment returns, assumption changes, and other changes to the System.
-In particular, if the active to retiree ratio falls, it indicates that any losses on inactive liabilities or assets are likely to place a relatively greater burden on active members and employers.
+Table A-21 shows various member counts in the total Retirement System (City, SFUSD, SFCCD, and San Francisco Trial Courts) as of the five most recent actuarial valuation dates, July 1, 2016 through July 1, 2020.
+The number of retirees supported by each active member can be an important indicator of growing plan maturity and sensitivity to investment returns, assumption changes, and other changes to the System.
+In particular, if the ratio of retirees to active members grows, it indicates that any losses on retiree liabilities or assets are likely to place a relatively greater burden on employers and active members.
 The ratio for SFERS has been relatively stable over the last five years.
-A survey of the City's peers from the December 2019 Public Plans Database places SFERS' support ratio at a level in the 50th to 75th percentile of pension plans comparable to the City's pension plan.